journeyman33/kodekloud/README.md

 sudo -s
 ./scripts/install_ansible.sh
 ```
- The ansible install script listed below will copy ansible.cfg and ansible inventory hosts file from the repo to the default /etc/ansible/ location on jump host which means that ansible can be run from anywhere
+ The ansible install script listed below will also copy ansible.cfg and the ansible inventory hosts file from the repo to the default /etc/ansible/hosts location on jump host which means that ansible can be run from anywhere and target the hostnames found in this file.

 ```
 #!/bin/bash